9. Industrialization of Print

 3 Schoolbooks and universal education: https://en.wikipedia.org/wiki/History_of_education_in_the_United_States, and for a more in-depth study of education in England, see Derek Gillard: http://www.educationengland.org.uk/history/ ↩

 5 James Moran, Printing Presses: History and Development from the Fifteenth Century to Modern Times (Berkeley: University of California Press, 1973) ↩

 7 Clark, op.cit. and John Lewis, Anatomy of Printing (New York: Faber and Faber, 1970). ↩

 8 See: Figgins https://www.linotype.com/3300/vincent-figgins.html and for a careful study of his fonts: https://www.typography.com/fonts/sentinel/history/; and for more samples of his fonts see: http://blog.typoretum.co.uk/2013/03/28/type-specimens-from-the-vincent-figgins-type-foundry-%E2%80%93-1815/ On William Thorowgood (and the relation to the work of Robert Thorne) see: https://fontsinuse.com/uses/5578/the-story-of-our-friend-the-fat-face. ↩

 9 Alastair Johnston, Alphabets to Order (New Castle, DE: Oak Knoll press, 2000). ↩

-10 For changes in printing technology, see the timeline assembled by APHA (American Print History Association): https://printinghistory.org/timeline/ but also Gerry Beegan, The Mass Image: A Social history of photomechanical reproduction in Victorian London (Hampshire and NY: Palgrave, 2008). ↩
+10 For changes in printing technology, see the timeline assembled by APHA (American Print History Association): https://printinghistory.org/timeline/ and also Gerry Beegan, The Mass Image: A Social history of Photomechanical Reproduction in Victorian London (Hampshire and NY: Palgrave, 2008). ↩

 11 Michael Twyman, A History of Chromolithography (London: British Library Publishing Division, 2013). ↩